What every CPA should know about sales tax compliance

 Sales tax compliance is a thorn in the side of every business.
 As a CPA, you are in the unique position to manage this pain point for your clients in a way that saves them time and helps them focus on expanding their business.
 Do the job well and your clients are unlikely to spend much time thinking about sales tax.
 Do the job poorly, however, and you're certainly going to hear about it.
 What's more, today, information spreads faster than ever via social networks, text messaging and email.
 If your current clients are truly happy with the service you provide them, word will spread and future clients will find you (or avoid you).

-Ah, but what does it take to make your clients truly happy and make you stand out from the competition?
+What does it take to make your clients truly happy and help your firm stand out from the competition?
 Simplifying sales tax management while increasing compliance is a sure way to win over clients.

-Sales tax may not be sexy, but it is one of the most onerous areas of tax compliance, particularly for multistate filers.
-With that in mind, here are a few ways to expand your client base:
+Sales tax may not be sexy, but it is one of the most onerous areas of tax compliance, particularly for modern, multistate filers.
+With that in mind, here are four strategies for delivering great service and thereby expand your client base.